sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 hidden: false
 ---

-The Sensible app uses color-coded symbols to visually represent how SenseML queries operate on PDFs.
+This topic describes the color-coded symbols in the Sensible app that visually represent how SenseML queries operate on PDFs.
 Use these symbols to to author and troubleshoot queries.

 Anchors and matches
 ====